Rakhyvel/converter/README.md

 # Goal
 The goal of this project is to explore and compare/constrast general purpose languages.
 The same Markdown to HTML converter is implemented in each language.
-Each language has a comment with the command line input to run the program, as well as my opinions about the language as I was implementing the converter.
+Each language has a comment with the command to run the program, as well as my opinions about the language as I was implementing the converter.

 # Language TODO list
 - [x] Python